 Developments in New York

 As the art form grew, it came to transcend lettering and incorporated abstract and figurative compositions to accompany the text, something which has a role to play in its eventual commercial success.
-Wildstyle and Bubble are terms used to describe more complex aerosol paintings that are difficult to read and resemble abstract compositions of interlocked forms and letters.
-Occasionally artists will choose to work with brushes in order to create a more painterly touch to the imagery.
-Abstract art also became influential in the graffiti scene, where artists focused primarily on the pure aestheticism of the piece, combining color, shape and line to create a visually balanced composition.
+Wildstyle and Bubble are terms used to describe more complex aerosol paintings that were more difficult to read and resembled abstract compositions of interlocking forms and letters.
+Occasionally, artists will choose to work with brushes in order to add more detail to the imagery.
+Abstract art became increasingly influential in the Graffiti scene throughout the 1980s, perhaps due to the growing commercial success of artists like Jackson Pollock and Jean-Michele Basquiat, the latter combining elements of street and abstract art in his neo-expressionist paintings.
+With the integration of the abstract, artists focused primarily on the pure aestheticism of the piece, combining color, shape and line to create a visually balanced composition.

 By the 1990s, Graffiti became a world popular subculture.
 Artists like Banksy and Blek le Rat reached global recognition with their stencil style art pieces.
 Graffiti had officially hit the mainstream.
 But with popularization came commercialization.
 In 2001, for example, tech giant IBM launched an advertising campaign in Chicago and San Francisco that commissioned artists to spray branded content across the city.
 In 2005, Sony launched a similar ad campaign in New York, Chicago, Atlanta, Philadelphia, Los Angeles, and Miami.
 The campaign marketed Sony’s new handheld PSP gaming system.